dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ### 7.1 Create the Cluster Template

-Create a directory for the cluster template `confluent-self-service-templates/cluster-template/` and a template definition file `confluent-self-service-templates/cluster-template/template.yaml`:
+Create a directory for the cluster template `confluent-self-service-templates/cluster-template/` and a template definition file `template.yaml` within that directory:

 ```bash
 mkdir -p confluent-self-service-templates/cluster-template/